lfmnovaes/react-capstone/README.md

    ```
 - Run `npm install` to install the necessary packages to run locally
 - After installing everything, run `npm start` and your default browser will open with the page
+- If doesn't do the step above automatically, you can open [http://localhost:3000](http://localhost:3000) to view it in the browser

 ## Other supported commands